MaRDI4NFDI/open-interfaces/docs/source/getting-started/installation.md

 that sets `PATH`, `LD_LIBRARY_PATH`, and `PYTHONPATH`, and `OIF_IMPL_PATH` variables.
 These variables are necessary for running examples and tests.
+The last variable, `OIF_IMPL_PATH`, is used to point to the directories where implementations are searched for.

 ## Checking the build